someengineering/resoto.com/blog/2022/12-21-installing-cloud2sql/index.md

 # highlight-end
 ```

 That's it!
-After a couple of minutes, when the collection is done, you will have a copy of your cloud infrastructure in the file resoto.db.
+After a couple of minutes, when the collection is done, you will have a copy of your cloud infrastructure in `resoto.db`.

 ## Exploration